Getting the Gatekeeper to Love Your Gift Baskets

 The biggest problem I’ve helped designers solve in the past two months, through coaching to get corporate orders (and they received lots of them!), is getting past gatekeepers in the corporate world.

-Those gatekeepers are the same individuals you just met during Administrative Professionals Week.
+Those gatekeepers are the same individuals you meet when delivering gift baskets made for them during Administrative Professionals Week.

 It was a problem for me many years ago and is the reason why chapter 6 in the book, How to Start a Home-Based Gift Basket Business, was written to explain great techniques to get sales.